hongruzhu/Current/README.md

 Realized conference recording by leveraging the Web Audio API to merge screen video and mic audio and utilizing the MediaStream Recording API to record and generate conference videos.

 ![Current Usage Footage GIF (3)](https://github.com/hongruzhu/Current/assets/121448431/822537b7-5d80-4d6d-a0fa-850ad350c346)

-### Background Changing
-Achieved real-time background changing by extracting the person's image from the webcam using MediaPipe and utilizing the Canvas API for layered rendering and animation.

 ## Architecture Diagram
 ![截圖 2023-05-20 上午12 34 47](https://github.com/hongruzhu/Current/assets/121448431/0e414f08-c69b-4d05-be4b-683bab2fdb28)